y9san9/prizebot/README.md

 </p>

 ## 🚩 TODO
-There is a huge plans to do most convenient prize raffling in the universe via this bot.
+There is a huge plans to do the most convenient prize raffling in the universe via this bot.
 Some of this accumulated [there](https://github.com/y9san9/prizebot/milestone/1)

 ## 🚀 Running
 To run this bot by yourself, read [this](https://github.com/y9san9/prizebot/wiki/Running-Tutorial) wiki page